Nani Palkhivala: Recognition

 Nani Palkhivala (third from right, second row) with US President Jimmy Carter during his 1978 visit to India.

 In 1963, Palkhivala was offered judgeship in the Supreme Court, but declined.

 In 1968, he was offered the position of Attorney-General by Govinda Menon, then the Law Minister in the Congress Government.
 Palkhivala recounts in his book We the Nation: "After a great deal of hesitation I agreed.
 When I was in Delhi I conveyed my acceptance to him, and he told me that the announcement would be made the next day.
 I was happy that the agonising hours of indecision were over.
 Sound sleep is one of the blessings I have always enjoyed.
 That night I went to bed and looked forward to my usual quota of deep slumber.
 But suddenly and inexplicably, I became wide awake at three o'clock in the morning with the clear conviction, floating like a hook through my consciousness, that my decision was erroneous and that I should reverse it before it was too late.
 Early in the morning I profusely apologised to the Law Minister for changing my mind.
 In the years immediately following, it was my privilege to argue on behalf of the citizen, under the same Congress Government and against the government, the major cases which have shaped and moulded [...] constitutional law[...]"

 Nani Palkhivala was appointed Indian Ambassador to the United States in 1977 by the Janata government (the first non-Congress Government in India) headed by Morarji Desai and served in the capacity till 1979.
 He received honorary doctorates from Princeton University, Rutgers University, Lawrence University, University of Wisconsin–Madison, Annamalai University, Ambedkar Law University and the University of Mumbai.
 The laudation from Princeton called him "...
 Defender of constitutional liberties, champion of human rights ...", and stated, "he has courageously advanced his conviction that expediency in the name of progress, at the cost of freedom, is no progress at all, but retrogression.
 Lawyer, teacher, author, and economic developer, he brings to us as Ambassador of India intelligence, good humour, experience, and vision for international understanding...."

 Final days

 In the last years of his life, Nani Palkhivala was severely affected by what may have been Alzheimer's disease.
 According to former Attorney-General Soli J. Sorabjee, who had known him for many years, "it was painful to see that a person so eloquent and articulate unable to speak or recognize persons except occasionally in a momentary flash."

-Nani was critically ill on 7 December 2002, and taken to Jaslok Hospital in Mumbai.
+Nani was critically ill on 7 December 2002, and was taken to Jaslok Hospital in Mumbai.
 He died on 11 December 2002.
 He was 82.